Electrical Controls and Safety

 - What is a bus bar?

-- How does a typical panel look like?
+- What does a typical panel look like?
 How does it draw power?
-Make sure it’s cooled; things to keep in mid
+Make sure it’s cooled; things to keep in mind.

 - GFCIs, AFCIs